2140data/react-btcpay-paybutton/README.md

 - **Highly Customizable**: Modify button text, currency options, colors and more.
 - **Private**: All transactions are processed through your BTCPay Server.

-### Before You Begin
-This project assumes your BTCPay Server is already set up and your Pay Button is turned ON.
-You should also already have your wallet set up and have some channels with inbound liquidity (if accepting Lightning payments).
-Refer to the [BTCPay Server documentation](https://docs.btcpayserver.org/) for more information.

 ## Table of Contents

 - [Overview](#overview)